 - Pros: Doubles as a gut-benefiting prebiotic.

-- Cons: Contains sugar and calories—not great.
+- Cons: Very high in sugar and calories—not great.
 A teaspoon has around 2.8g net carbs.

 - Taste: Similar to applesauce but sweeter.